Torrie Dunlap, CPLP

 Janet George graduated from Texas Woman’s University with a Bachelor of Science in Therapeutic Recreation in 1988.
 She attended graduate school at the University of North Carolina, Chapel Hill and is certified by the National Council for Therapeutic Recreation Certification.
 She is also certified by the North Carolina Institute for Child Development Professionals and endorsed as an Adult Educator.

-Janet has varied experience in physical rehabilitation, assisted living, and community based non-profit organizations where her focus and passion has always been on access to community and inclusion.
-Janet formed a relationship with KIT in 2006 and was instrumental is increasing inclusion efforts in out–of–school time programs in North Carolina before joining the KIT team full time in October 2011.
+Janet has varied experience in physical rehabilitation, assisted living, and community based non–profit organizations where her focus and passion has always been on access to community and inclusion.
+Janet formed a relationship with KIT in 2006 and was instrumental in increasing inclusion efforts in out–of–school time programs in North Carolina before joining the KIT team full time in October 2011.

 Audrey is a credentialed Special Education Teacher.
 She received her Bachelor’s degree in Liberal Studies from San Diego State University.
 She has a Master’s degree in Teaching and a Master’s degree in Special Education from Azusa Pacific University.
 Audrey has extensive experience working with children that have developmental delays, parent training, and case management.
 She also has a great deal of experience in collaborating with therapists, social workers, and other service providers to support student success.
 Audrey’s background includes working in public & private schools and working with government and non–public agencies.
 She also has training in Applied Behavior Analysis.